adnope/DODGE/README.md

 This command compiles and create the ``.exe`` executable located in ``/bin`` and launch it right after.
 ### Linux
 DODGE is currently only available on Windows.
 I will try to bring it to Linux in the future.

+## Future Intentions
+- New projectiles, different properties.
+- More characters and skins.